SMPTE timecode

 SMPTE timecode (/ˈsɪmptiː/ or /ˈsɪmtiː/) is a set of cooperating standards to label individual frames of video or film with a timecode.
 The system is defined by the Society of Motion Picture and Television Engineers in the SMPTE 12M specification.
 SMPTE revised the standard in 2008, turning it into a two-part document: SMPTE 12M-1 and SMPTE 12M-2, including new explanations and clarifications.
+A further revision, SMPTE 12M-3, expanded the standard to higher frame rates.

 Timecodes are added to film, video or audio material, and have also been adapted to synchronize music and theatrical production.
 They provide a time reference for editing, synchronization and identification.
 Timecode is a form of media metadata.
 The invention of timecode made modern videotape editing possible and led eventually to the creation of non-linear editing systems.

 Basic concepts

 SMPTE timecode signal (A logic value 1 is expressed by a transition at the midpoint of a period.
 A logic value 0 is expressed by the absence of such a transition.) compared to the outwardly-similar Manchester code (A logic value 0 is expressed by a high-to-low transition, a logic value 1 by low-to-high transition at the midpoint of a period).

 SMPTE timecode is presented in hour:minute:second:frame format and is typically represented in 32 bits using binary-coded decimal.
 There are also drop-frame and color framing flags and three extra binary group flag bits used for defining the use of the user bits.
 The formats of other varieties of SMPTE timecode are derived from that of the linear timecode.
 More complex timecodes such as vertical interval timecode can also include extra information in a variety of encodings.

 Sub-second timecode time values are expressed in terms of frames.
 Common supported frame rates include: